DEVILS HOLE, 2017

 We will have our attendance prize drawing, with about 70 prizes, on Saturday, at 2 PM.
 This is one of our most popular events, so plan on donating a prize and entering the drawing.
 On Friday and Saturday evenings, Larry Kinsella will present slide shows at the large pavilion.
 One of the programs usually has some of Pete Bostrom's fabulous photos so, bring a lawn chair if you don't like the park benches.
 After the slide shows, hang around for some good music.
 Musicians, bring your instruments!!

 No ground fires.
 Pleasant Ridge is an archaeological site, so tarps must be used if you're not knapping in the pavilions.
 We have modern toilets but NO showers.
 Many motels and restaurants are about 2 miles away.
-We may have NO food vendors, so plan accordingly.
-We have the park grounds from Thursday morning to Sunday evening.
-All participants must arrive no earlier than 9AM Thursday, and depart no later than 5PM Sunday.
+We may have NO (Larry provides brats and hot dogs for a nominal fee so you can cook them yourself on the charcoal grill at the site) food vendors, so plan accordingly.
+We have the park grounds from Wednesday afternoon to Sunday afternoon.
+All participants must arrive no earlier than noon, Wednesday, and depart no later than 5PM Sunday.
 Camping is FREE.

 So, come to the Devil's Hole Knap-in, enjoy the Knapper Friendly atmosphere, see old friends, and make new ones.